sergiiopm/multi-select-shadcn/README.md

-# MultiSelect Component - Shadcn Demo
+# Multi Select Component - shadcn/ui

 This is a multi-select component built with React and **shadcn/ui**.
 This is my first open-source project, and my goal is to continuously improve the components, making them as reusable as possible for a wide range of use cases, accessible to everyone.